wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Default 43200`

 $ossec_prefilter
-  Command to run to prevent prelinking from creating false positives.
+  Command used to prevent prelinking from creating false positives.

   This option can potentially impact performance negatively.
 The configured command will be run for each and every file checked.